magnesiumlinux/magnesium/README.md

 magnesium
 =========

-build and install a linux kernel and busybox-based initrd
+just add busybox, lilo, and a linux kernel